Drugs and Medications to Avoid if You Have COPD Vector

 11. Nicotine

-Nicotine, the primary addictive substance in tobacco products, is extremely harmful to individuals with COPD.
-Smoking cigarettes or using other tobacco products, such as cigars or smokeless tobacco, can cause significant damage to the lungs and worsen COPD symptoms.
+Nicotine, the addictive substance found in tobacco products, is particularly harmful to individuals with COPD.
+Smoking cigarettes, cigars, or using smokeless tobacco significantly damages the lungs and exacerbates COPD symptoms.

-Smoking causes inflammation and irritation in the airways, making it harder to breathe, and can also contribute to the progression of COPD.
+Smoking triggers inflammation and irritation in the airways, making breathing more difficult, and can accelerate the progression of COPD, leading to further lung damage.

 Examples: